 - Mobility aids including wheelchairs.

-Compensation claims for serious injuries can take a long time to be processed as it can take a while to get a full understanding of the extent of the injuries involved.
-For many, the thought of paying for legal representation in such a long case can be off-putting but if you work with a solicitor on our panel:
+For many, the thought of paying for legal representation can be off-putting but if you work with a solicitor on our panel:

 - You won’t have to pay advance legal fees at any point during the serious injury claims process.